A Director at IES Holdings (IESC) is Selling Shares

 See today’s analyst top recommended stocks >>

 Based on IES Holdings’ latest earnings report for the quarter ending March 31, the company posted quarterly revenue of $291 million and quarterly net profit of $6.23 million.
 In comparison, last year the company earned revenue of $257 million and had a net profit of $5.49 million.
 The company has a one-year high of $27.78 and a one-year low of $13.73.
-IESC’s market cap is $496 million and the company has a P/E ratio of 14.10.
+Currently, IES Holdings has an average volume of 42.84K.

 Company insider trades are published daily on the SEC (Securities and Exchange Commission).
 DailyInsider’s proprietary algorithm analyzes these trades and selects the most attractive stocks based on influential insider trades each day.
 To subscribe to the DailyInsider visit this page.